junxit/us-congress-bills-111/metadata.md

 - 2009-01-09 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 247 - 171 (Roll no. 9).(text: CR H113-114)
 - 2009-01-09 — Rule provides for consideration of H.R.
 11 and H.R.
 12. Motion to recommit allowed.
 H. Res.5 provides one hour of debate each for H.R.
 11 and H.R.
 12. Both bills are to be considered in the House.
 - 2009-01-09 — The previous question was ordered pursuant to the rule. (consideration: CR H124)
+- 2009-01-12 — Received in the Senate.
+- 2009-02-11 — Read twice and referred to the Committee on Health, Education, Labor, and Pensions.